OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/export.md

 ---
 title: export
-description: This documentation page guides you on how to use the 'export' command in Python for exporting a dataset to Excel or CSV.
+description: "This documentation page guides you on how to use the 'export' command" in Python for exporting a dataset to Excel or CSV.
 It provides detailed usage, parameters, and examples.
 keywords: